Understanding Fairness in Software Engineering: Insights from Stack Exchange

 We also observed fairness posts with a combination of multiple dimensions, such as 15 posts concerning a combination of \textit{procedural} and \textit{distributive fairness}, and 11 posts on \textit{procedural} and \textit{informational fairness}.
 The former example involves the development of a developer-centric compensation policy (\textit{distributive fairness}) with an emphasis on transparency, flexibility, and an unbiased approach (\textit{procedural fairness}), particularly in the context of performance-based bonuses \cite{intersection1}.
-The latter example describes a lead programmer creating an evaluation process that brings objectivity and fairness to the evaluation process, ensuring that decisions about employee performance are based on clear, consistent criteria rather than personal opinions (\textit{procedural fairness}) and that decisions are effectively communicated, providing programmers with adequate information about the decision-making process (\textit{informational fairness}) \cite{intersection2}.
+The latter example describes a lead programmer creating an evaluation process that brings fairness to the evaluation process, ensuring that decisions about employee performance are based on consistent criteria (\textit{procedural fairness}) and that decisions are effectively communicated (\textit{informational fairness}) \cite{intersection2}.
 Such intersectionality highlights the complexity of fairness problems in SE, where different aspects of fairness are intertwined and impact each other.

 Finally, posts about fairness in human and social aspects on \textsc{StEx} sites do not always depend on variables such as an individual's protected attributes.
 It is therefore likely that the feeling of being treated fairly or unfairly is not limited to discrimination along the established protected attributes.
 Of all the fairness posts mentioning protected attributes, \textit{gender} seems to be most discussed attribute.
-This result reflects those of Menezes et al. \cite{Menezes2018} and Rodríguez-Pérez et al. \cite{Rodriguez-Perez2021} who found that majority of diversity studies in SE were focused on gender diversity.
-This finding also accords with that of Silveira et al.\cite{KohlSilveira2019} who explored how diversity is discussed in SE and agile methodologies.
-Among them, 129 out of 221 papers address gender diversity.
-Unfortunately, despite the extensive research on gender diversity in SE, women remain underrepresented in the field, and there is evidence of bias against them in some communities, as well as negative perceptions about women working in software teams \cite{Rodriguez-Perez2021}.
-This highlights the need for continued consideration and study of gender-related fairness in SE.
+This result reflects studies that found that majority of diversity studies in SE were focused on gender diversity \cite{Menezes2018,Rodriguez-Perez2021}.
+Despite the extensive research on gender diversity, women remain underrepresented in the field, and there is evidence of bias against them in some communities, as well as negative perceptions about women working in software teams \cite{Rodriguez-Perez2021}.
+This highlights the need for continued consideration and study of gender-related fairness.